Joanne Cuddihy

 Joanne Cuddihy (born 11 May 1984) is an Irish sprint athlete, competing for the Kilkenny City Harriers.

-She was the Irish 400 metres outdoor women's record holder with a time of 50.73 seconds.
+She was the Irish 400 metres outdoor women's record holder with a time of 50.73 seconds achieved in Osaka in 2007.

 Career

 Junior competition

 At the 2001 IAAF/Westel World Youth Championships, Cuddihy qualified for the final of the 400 metres by finishing second in her heat with a time of 54.16, a season's best.
 On 14 July, Cuddihy finished fifth in the final at the World Youth Championships.
 The following year at the IAAF/Coca-Cola World Junior Championships in Kingston, Jamaica, Cuddihy finished sixth in the final.
 On 12 June 2003, at a European GP meeting in Riga, Latvia, Cuddihy broke the junior Irish national record in the 400 metres with a time of 53.21 seconds.
 At the NCAA Championships in Sacramento, California in mid-June 2003, Cuddihy came second with a time of 53.85 seconds.
 The following month, she won a silver medal at the 2003 European Athletics Junior Championships in the 400 metres.